Steel's Programme: Evidential Framework, the Core and Ultimate-L: Probing Steel's Programme: The Core as Ultimate-

 So far so good, but is this strategy really workable?
 In fact, as we would like to point out, there may be severe hindrances in the way of its execution.
 First of all, if one looks at the functioning of (Transl), the $\mathcal{L}_{\mathsf{MV}}$-sentence `the core exists', doesn't literally translate to the $\mathcal{L}_{\in}$-sentence `$V$ is the core', let alone to `$V$=Ultimate-$L$' (see Definition \ref{Transl}).
 Therefore, some less quick, and more subtle kind of reasoning might underlie the adoption of $V=\mathcal{C}$ on the Universist's part, and this may have to do with the definability of the \textit{core} in $\mathsf{MV}$.
 As we know, if $\mathsf{MV}$ has a definable world, then it has a unique definable world (cf. Theorem \ref{defworld}).
 Now, we know that the core is definable, and since there is just \textit{one} such object in $\mathsf{MV}$, $\mathsf{MV}$'s unique definable world is the core itself.
 Therefore, the Core Universist might thrive on considerations about the \textit{definability} of the core within $\mathsf{MV}$, and see these as strongly suggesting that $V=\mathcal{C}$.
 But even if this argument ultimately persuaded us to adopt $V=\mathcal{C}$, it wouldn't be sufficient to persuade us to adopt $V$=Ultimate-$L$, anyway.

-What we'd need here to make the $\mathcal{L}_{\mathsf{\in}}$-translate of the $\mathcal{L}_{\mathsf{MV}}$-sentence `the core exists' suggest (imply) `$V$=Ultimate-$L$', would be some strengthening of $T$ in the theory $\mathsf{MV}_T$.
+For a different strategy, we could think that what we'd need here to make the $\mathcal{L}_{\mathsf{\in}}$-translate of the $\mathcal{L}_{\mathsf{MV}}$-sentence `the core exists' suggest that `$V$=Ultimate-$L$', would be some strengthening of $T$ in the theory $\mathsf{MV}_T$.
 As we shall see, unfortunately, all such strengthenings will produce results which are not fully satisfactory.

 Two main cases are possible.
 First, take $T$ to be theory $\mathsf{ZFC}$+LCs+$V$= Ultima-te-$L$, and consider $\mathsf{MV}_T$.
-The theory could, potentially, do the required job, but it is inconsistent!
+The theory could, potentially, do the required job, but it is inconsistent.
 The reason is, any model of such theory would violate Axiom 4 of $\mathsf{MV}$, as no forcing extension of $\mathsf{MV}$ could be a world satisfying $T$.
 A more modest strengthening of $T$, on the other hand, might suit our purposes.
-Take $T$ to be: $\mathsf{ZFC}$+LCs+`$\mathcal{C}\models$V=Ultimate-$L$', then the $\mathcal{L}_{\mathsf{\in}}$-translate of `the core is Ultimate-$L$' would be a lot closer to what we'd need to have at hand, but, still, the translation wouldn't automatically imply `$V$ is the core'.
-But there's also another trouble with this choice of $T$: the axiom `$\mathcal{C}\models$V=Ultimate-$L$' wouldn't, \textit{prima facie}, seem to be justified on the grounds of $\mathsf{MV}$'s very evidential framework, so the only reason why one would add it to $T$ in $\mathsf{MV}_T$ would have to do with other, `external', reasons, such as, (1.)-(3.) above, or the prior belief in the correctness of $V$=Ultimate-$L$, but now relying on such reasons, somehow, would beg the question of why the Core Universist should adopt $V$=Ultimate-$L$.
+Take $T$ to be: $\mathsf{ZFC}$+LCs+`$\mathcal{C}\models V$=Ultimate-$L$', then the $\mathcal{L}_{\mathsf{\in}}$-translate of `the core is Ultimate-$L$' would be a lot closer to what we'd need to have at hand, but, still, the translation wouldn't automatically imply `$V$ is the core'.
+But there's also another trouble with this choice of $T$: the axiom `$\mathcal{C}\models V$=Ultimate-$L$' wouldn't, \textit{prima facie}, seem to be justified on the grounds of $\mathsf{MV}$'s very evidential framework, so the only reason why one would add it to $T$ in $\mathsf{MV}_T$ would have to do with other, `external', reasons, such as, (1.)-(3.) above, or our prior belief in the correctness of $V$=Ultimate-$L$, but now relying on such reasons, somehow, would beg the question of why the Core Universist should adopt $V$=Ultimate-$L$.

-But maybe there are ways to make `$\mathcal{C}\models$V=Ultimate-$L$' justified on $\mathsf{MV}$'s very evidential framework.
+But maybe there are ways to make `$\mathcal{C}\models$V=Ultimate-$L$' justified on the grounds of $\mathsf{MV}$'s very evidential framework.
 We proceed to examine arguments potentially to that effect in the next subsections.